hannesdatta/course-dprep/content/docs/course/_index.md

 ### Passing requirements

 Students pass this course if
-- the final course grade (i.e., the weighted average of the following three components: (1) the group project, (2) the exam, and (3) the pass or fail on submitting one's progress on the course's learning goals); weights indicated above) is ≥ 5.5, and
+- the final course grade (i.e., the weighted average of the following two components: (1) the group project, and (2) the exam; weights indicated above) is ≥ 5.5, and
 - the exam grade is higher than or equal to 5.0 (≥ 5.0).

 Final course grades are rounded to multiples of half points (e.g., 6, 6.5, 7, etc.).